PlaidCloud/website/content/en/docs/tutorials/hello-minikube.md

 {{< note >}}
 The `dashboard` command enables the dashboard add-on and opens the proxy in the default web browser.
-You can create Kubernetes resources on the dashboard such as Deployment and Service.
+You can create PlaidCloud resources on the dashboard such as Deployment and Service.

 If you are running in an environment as root, see [Open Dashboard with URL](#open-dashboard-with-url).

-By default, the dashboard is only accessible from within the internal Kubernetes virtual network.
+By default, the dashboard is only accessible from within the internal PlaidCloud virtual network.
-The `dashboard` command creates a temporary proxy to make the dashboard accessible from outside the Kubernetes virtual network.
+The `dashboard` command creates a temporary proxy to make the dashboard accessible from outside the PlaidCloud virtual network.

 To stop the proxy, run `Ctrl+C` to exit the process.
-After the command exits, the dashboard remains running in the Kubernetes cluster.
+After the command exits, the dashboard remains running in the PlaidCloud cluster.
 You can run the `dashboard` command again to create another proxy to access the dashboard.
 {{< /note >}}